 InstaPage does the same.

 Prospects in the middle-of-the-funnel qualify to be called good leads as they are merely one step away from making a purchase.
-According to HubSpot blog, “ the content you offer them at this stage will determine whether it is worth having a salesperson contact them directly.”
+According to the HubSpot blog, “ the content you offer them at this stage will determine whether it is worth having a salesperson contact them directly.”
 Which is why e-courses make for an excellent lead magnet at this stage.
 You don’t just educate them but through your subject matter expertise also tell them why they should choose you over your competitors.
-Take a look at an example of e-course offered by Autopilot, an email marketing and marketing automation platform.
+Take a look at an example of an e-course offered by Autopilot, an email marketing, and marketing automation platform.

 So does Rick Mulready.
-His is a four-part email series about biggest mistakes businesses are making with Facebook ads and how they can avoid them.
+His is a four-part email series about the biggest mistakes businesses are making with Facebook ads and how they can avoid them.